©Arlene R. Taylor PhD

 If you have a visual sensory preference, and have been taught that there is one right way for things to “look” in order to meet societal or family expectations, you may want your person or your environment to look a specific way.
 This means that if you have a frontal right brain lead you might be much more concerned that your “stacks” are lined up in a visually pleasing way, as compared to what might be important to you if you have a different brain lead.

-If you have both a visual sensory preference and a lead in the frontal right cerbral division (e.g., thought to be the home of visualizing) you may be very concerned about appearances, especially if you grew up absorbing expectations about the importance of how things look.
+If you have both a visual sensory preference and a brain bent in the frontal right cerbral division (e.g., thought to be the home of internal mental picturing) you may be very concerned about appearances, especially if you grew up absorbing expectations about the importance of how things look.
 This is not good or bad.
 Different individuals simply have very different perceptions and expectations.